Plan a Multi-Part Article Series With AI

 2) One-sentence promise — what the reader walks away with

-3) The single reader question this part answers (must map to one I gave you, or you must explain why a new question deserves its own part)
+3) The single reader question this part answers (must map to one I gave you, or explain why a new question deserves its own part)

 4) Why this part is needed (what gap it fills relative to the other parts)